kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 }
 ```

-As you can see, our tests are going to pass and now we have gotten rid of all code duplication and our URLS are looking a lot more Swifty.
+As you can see, our tests are going to pass and now we have gotten rid of all code duplication and our `swift÷URL`s are looking a lot more Swifty.

 ### Conclusion
 `Enums` with raw values are a great way to represent stringly APIs in a more expressive and safe manner.
 While it's not a complete replacement for declaring your global constants, it's a technique that's good to keep in mind when setting up any finite set of string values.